Tsugumi-5L/open-webui-utilities/README.md

     - Result Limit: Maximum number of pages to retrieve from Confluence API
     - RAG Settings:
         - embedding_model_save_path: Path to save embedding models
+        - embedding_backend: Which embedding backend to use.
+Allowed values: "ollama", "sentence_transformers"
-        - embedding_model_name: Name/path of the embedding model to use
+        - embedding_model_name: Name/path of the embedding model to use (used for sentence-transformers backend)
+        - ollama_host: Base URL of local Ollama server (used when embedding_backend='ollama')
+        - ollama_model_name: Name of the Ollama embedding model (used when embedding_backend='ollama')
         - cpu_only: Run the tool on CPU only (vs GPU)
         - chunk_size: Maximum size of each content chunk for processing
         - chunk_overlap: Overlap between consecutive chunks